xiaoyusilen/realtime-fetch/README.md

 Enter `localhost:8080` in your browser

 5. `r.db("test").tableCreate("test")`
 6. `r.db("test").table("test").insert({
       "name": "xiaoyusilen"
     })`

-Do all of these, you can command as `go run main.go`, you will see:
+Do all of these, you can command as `go run main.go`, then you will see:

 >   time="2017-04-25T18:02:47+08:00" level=info msg="rethinkdb connect success!"
 >